 How would you like to lose weight without giving up a single thing?
 Losing weight without pain is possible!
 Here are 51 tips to help you shed those pounds.

 Some people abuse alcohol.
 Others choose from a wide variety of drugs.
-Problem gambling, addiction to pornography, trichotillomania are all methods of dealing with some deep set unhappiness.
+Problem gambling, addiction to pornography, trichotillomania and OCD are all methods of dealing with some deep set unhappiness.